Windows / External

 Write-protect and controller faults

 Some SD cards have a physical lock switch; some USB drives enter a read-only state when the controller detects errors or wear.
-In both cases Windows cannot write, so the format cannot finish.
+In both cases Windows can't write, so the format can't finish.
 Checking the lock switch and trying another reader rules out the simple causes.
 If the drive is genuinely read-only from controller wear, the data may still be readable for recovery even though the drive can no longer be written.

 Frequently Asked Questions